Understanding IB Exams

 2. Subject Groups in IB Diploma Programme

-- Students must choose six subjects, one from each of the following groups.
+Students must choose six subjects, one from each of the following groups:

 Group 1: Studies in Language and Literature

-- Courses Offered:
+Courses Offered:

-- Language A: Literature – Focus on literary analysis.
+- Language A: Literature

-- Language A: Language and Literature – Study of both literary and non-literary texts.
+- Language A: Language and Literature

-- Literature and Performance – Blend of literary study and performing arts.
+- Literature and Performance

-- Assessment Components:
+Assessment Components:

-- Written exams.
+- Written exams

-- Oral commentary (internally assessed, externally moderated).
+- Oral commentary (internally assessed, externally moderated)

-- HL students must submit a literary essay.
+- HL students must submit a literary essay

 Group 2: Language Acquisition

-- Courses Offered:
+Courses Offered:

-- Language ab initio – For beginners.
+- Language ab initio (for beginners)

-- Assessment Components:
+Assessment Components:

-- Written exams: Listening, reading, and writing.
+- Listening, reading, and writing exams

-- Individual oral assessment.
+- Individual oral assessment

 Group 3: Individuals and Societies

-- Subjects Offered:
+Subjects Offered:

-- History, Economics, Geography, Business Management, Global Politics, Psychology, Social and Cultural Anthropology.
+- History, Economics, Geography, Business Management, Global Politics, Psychology, Social and Cultural Anthropology

-- Environmental Systems and Societies (ESS) – Interdisciplinary, can count as Group 3 or 4.
+- Environmental Systems and Societies (ESS)

-- Assessment Components:
+Assessment Components:

-- Paper 1: Source-based or structured questions.
+- Paper 1: Source-based or structured questions

-- Paper 2: Extended response/essay questions.
+- Paper 2: Essay questions

-- Paper 3 (HL only): Thematic essays.
+- Paper 3 (HL only): Thematic essays

-- Internal Assessment: Independent research project.
+- Internal Assessment: Independent research project

 Group 4: Sciences

-- Subjects Offered:
+Subjects Offered:

-- Biology, Chemistry, Physics, Computer Science, Design Technology.
+- Biology, Chemistry, Physics, Computer Science, Design Technology

-- Environmental Systems and Societies (ESS) – Interdisciplinary.
+- Environmental Systems and Societies (ESS)

-- Assessment Components:
+Assessment Components:

-- Paper 1: Multiple-choice (No calculator).
+- Paper 1: Multiple-choice

-- Paper 2: Data-based, structured, and extended response questions.
+- Paper 2: Data-based and extended response

-- Paper 3: Experimental work/specialized topics.
+- Paper 3: Specialized topics

 Group 5: Mathematics

-- Courses Offered:
+Courses Offered:

-- Mathematics: Analysis and Approaches (AA) – Focus on theoretical mathematics.
+- Mathematics: Analysis and Approaches (AA)

-- Mathematics: Applications and Interpretation (AI) – Focus on real-world applications.
+- Mathematics: Applications and Interpretation (AI)

-- Assessment Components:
+Assessment Components:

-- Paper 1: Non-calculator (AA only).
+- Paper 1: Non-calculator (AA only)

-- Paper 3 (HL only): Extended problem-solving questions.
+- Paper 3 (HL only): Extended problems

-- Internal Assessment: Mathematical exploration paper.
+- Internal Assessment: Mathematical exploration

 Group 6: The Arts

-- Subjects Offered:
+Subjects Offered:

-- Visual Arts, Music, Theatre, Dance, Film.
+- Visual Arts, Music, Theatre, Dance, Film

-- Assessment Components:
+Assessment Components:

-- Portfolio, performances, written reflections.
+- Portfolio, performances, written reflections

 3. Exam Levels and Course Duration

-- Higher Level (HL):
+- Higher Level (HL): 240 teaching hours, additional content

-- Standard Level (SL):
+- Standard Level (SL): 150 teaching hours

-- Students must take at least 3 HL and 3 SL subjects.
+- Students must take at least 3 HL and 3 SL subjects

 4. Exam Structure and Format